There’s a difference between a satisfied customer and a loyal customer, says Shep Hyken, customer service expert.

 - Incentivize your customers.
 It’s a good idea to offer your prospects a discount or additional features for free, in exchange for their first name, birthday, preferred communication channel, phone number, and list of products they’re interested in.

 - Gate your valuable content.
 Show only a sneak peek of your most relevant content, such as e-books, reports or how-to guides, and allow your customers to download it after they sign up for your newsletter.
 This is a great tactic, and the fact that a prospect decides to leave their email address suggests that they’re genuinely interested in your content, which means they might be a good fit for your company.
+From there you just need a good email marketing solution like NotifyVisitors to deliver the content, as well as a robust content distribution strategy.
+If you don’t want to use the most popular tool sout there then check out some of the best Mailchimp alternatives to find the one that works best for your business.

 - Implement chatbots.
 According to Gartner, by 2020, 85% of all customer service interactions will be powered by these smart algorithms without any human interference.
 Chatbots can provide 24/7 support, collect customer information, and obtain valuable feedback in a conversational manner.
 Such always available customer service will engage your prospects and improve their experiences with your brand – they won’t have to wait for their turn to talk to a human agent or your regular working hours to get an answer to their product-related questions.
 Chatbots never sleep, and they can serve several customers at the same time.
+Find out how to build a Facebook chatbot and take advantage today.

 - Create surveys.
 Customer surveys are another easy and legal way of getting the information you need directly from your customers.
 Make them easy to fill and do take into consideration what you learn.
 People love to see some of their ideas implemented.